ForBioPhylogenomics/tutorials/divergence_time_estimation_with_snp_data/README.md

 <a name="outline"></a>
 ## Outline

 In this tutorial I am going to present how the BEAST2 add-on packages SNAPP and SNAPPER can be used for divergence-time estimation with SNP data.
-The settings of for time-calibrated inference with both approaches can not be specified through the program BEAUti, but instead the Ruby script [`snapp_prep.rb`](https://github.com/mmatschiner/snapp_prep) can be used to generate input files for time-calibrated analyses with SNAPP or SNAPPER.
-Run times will be compared between the two approaches and differences between the inferred species trees and between these and the species tree generated in tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) will be explored.
+The settings for time-calibrated inference with both approaches can not be specified through the program BEAUti, but instead the Ruby script [`snapp_prep.rb`](https://github.com/mmatschiner/snapp_prep) can be used to generate input files for time-calibrated analyses with SNAPP or SNAPPER.
+Run times will be compared between the two approaches, and differences between the inferred species trees and between these and the species tree generated in tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) will be explored.

 <a name="dataset"></a>